GEO & AI Search

 E-E-A-T Signals

 Experience, Expertise, Authoritativeness, and Trust matter even more for AI search.
 AI engines are trying to recommend sources, not just rank pages.
-Wikipedia accounts for 48% of ChatGPT citations—that's E-E-A-T in action.
+Wikipedia accounts for nearly 48% of ChatGPT's top-cited sources—that's E-E-A-T in action.

 SEO application: Author pages, credentials → GEO application: Citation-worthy authority